waynemunro/document-generation-solution-accelerator/README.md

   Put your data to work to create any kind of document that is supported by a large data library.

   - **Share** <br/>
-  Share with coauthors, contributors and approvers quickly.
+  Share with co-authors, contributors and approvers quickly.

   - **Contextualize information** <br/>
   Provide context using natural language.
 Primary and secondary queries allow for access to supplemental detail – reducing cognitive load, increasing efficiency, and enabling focus on higher value work.